 Technical SEO is important because, it focuses on having in place a structurally sound, well-planned and cleverly laid out website that will be a breeze to navigate for its users.
 This, in turn, will help build a great reputation for the site and Google will eventually pick up on ranking signals like user feedback, reviews, time spent on the site, etc. to give it a good search ranking.

-Steps in Technical SEO Checklist
+Top 10 Advance Technical SEO Checklist

 It is not uncommon to feel overpowered by the sheer number of things you must do to optimize your site.
 Simply peruse the following technical SEO audit checklist to enhance user experience on your site and get it to rank better in Google’s organic search results.
+Here is the list of top 10 technical SEO checklist you need to implement to make your website SEO friendly:

 In 2018, Google announced that it was going mobile-first for indexing sites.
 This means that the search engine looks at web-pages from a mobile device (be it a smartphone or tablet) perspective and assesses how responsive it is.
 You can always see how you measure up in this category by analyzing your Google Search Console data.
 Remember that your mobile site should have the same content as its desktop counterpart.
 Doing away with intrusive pop-ups is also another important optimization measure.